USP 1132.1 | Host Cell Protein quantification by Mass Spectrometry

 • Best practices for reporting ELISA vs. LC-MS/MS data

-Further, a case study on low-abundance HCP detection will be presented to show normal variation in analyst and instrument performance.
+The chapter also includes a case study on low-abundance HCP detection to demonstrate normal variation in analyst and instrument performance.

-The regulatory landscape for biologics is changing.
-Health authorities increasingly demand orthogonal data such as mass spectrometry analysis to support ELISA – pushing for more thorough and reliable documentation.
+To meet USP 1132.1 requirements, biopharmaceutical companies need to establish validated LC-MS/MS workflows.
+The regulatory landscape is changing - health authorities increasingly demand orthogonal data such as mass spectrometry analysis to support ELISA, pushing for more thorough and reliable documentation.

 In this video, CEO Thomas Kofoed asked CMC Executive Bryant McLaughlin how he anticipates the new USP chapter will affect the industry.